Back to Blog

 • Tech skills: Coding, data analysis, cloud computing

-• Business skills: Project management, financial analysis, strategic planning
+• Business skills: Project management, financial analysis

-• Communication skills: Public speaking, writing, leadership
+• Communication skills: Public speaking, persuasive writing

-• Specialized credentials: Professional certifications in your field
+• Specialized credentials: Certifications in your industry

 Strategy 3: Launch a Side Hustle

-High-potential side hustles for 2025:
+High-potential side hustles:

-• Freelance consulting in your professional expertise
+• Freelance consulting in your area of expertise.

 Strategy 4: Position for Promotions

-5. Build cross-functional relationships
+5. Build relationships across different departments.

 Strategy 5: Consider Strategic Career Moves